bcritt1/farmshare/readme.md

 which stands for "list", and you should now see our "out", "err", and "outputs" directories.
 If you type ```cd out``` then the ```Tab``` button, the shell will complete your command to ```cd outputs```.
 Because ```cd``` means "change directory", when you press ```Enter```, you will move into the "outputs" directory.
 You can```pwd``` to confirm you're in ```home/Username/outputs/``` now, a place that didn't exist until you made it a second ago!
-We made this and the other directories because we're going to be directing the outputs of our script to them in a second.
+We made this and the other directories because we're going to be directing the outputs of our script to them shortly.

 ## Exploring and Running Code
 To get to our scripts, which I've set up already for the purposes of